+The table, as a sort of global view of local interpretability, highlights how interpretability depends on collaboration.
 The intuitive feel a user builds up from scrolling through the highlighted features depends on our ability to recognize patterns and develop models in our heads that explain those patterns, a process that mirrors some of the work the computer model is doing.
 In a loose sense, you can imagine that the highlighted features give you a glimpse of how the model sees the data - model vision goggles.
 This view can help us better debug, trust, and work with our models.
 It is important to keep perspective, however, and remember that the highlighted features are an abstracted representation of how the model works, not how it actually works.
 After all, if we could think at the scale and in the way the model does, we wouldn't need the model in the first place.